Phuket Old Town Guide

 Can I wear shorts in Phuket Old Town?

-Yes, shorts and casual summer wear are acceptable for walking the streets.
-However, if you plan to enter any Buddhist temples, your shoulders and knees must be covered.
+Yes, shorts and casual summer wear are acceptable for walking the streets, cafés, and markets.
+If you plan to enter any Buddhist temples (Wat Mongkol Nimit, Put Jaw Temple) or the Jui Tui Shrine, your shoulders and knees must be covered.
+A sarong costs 50 to 100 THB (~$1.43 to $2.85) at market stalls near any of these sites.